adocilesloth/InstantReplay/README.md

 OBS does not always write as much replay as you tell it to so this may need to be a second or two shorter than the buffer length
 `Replay Scene` - Scene to switch to that has the replay source.
+`Mute Desktop Audio` - Mute the Desktop Audio channels when replay is playing.
+`Mute Mic/AUX` - Mute the Mic/Aux channels when replay is playing.

 Hit "OK"